library(mpbr)

 on the specific locus through the following procedure:

-The process above is repeated nsim
+The process above is repeated nsim times and a new

 genotype file is generated and stored in the output directory.
 After all